park-bench/batwatch/README.md

 ## Post-Install configuration

-There is a configuration file at `/etc/batwatch/batwatch.conf.example` that needs to be copied to `/etc/batwatch/batwatch.conf`.
-No other changes are required for the daemon to start.
+There is a configuration file at `/etc/batwatch/batwatch.conf.example` that needs to be copied to `/etc/batwatch/batwatch.conf`, and it's ownership and permissions need to be
+changed:

+`chown root:batwatch /etc/batwatch/batwatch.conf`
+`chmod 640 /etc/batwatch/batwatch.conf`

 ## Updates